List of digital television deployments by country: Pakistan

-On April 20, 2015, Prime Minister Nawaz Sharif and Chinese President Xi Jinping implemented a number of agreements between the two very friendly countries which included Pakistani adoption of the Digital Terrestrial Multimedia Broadcast Chinese standard.
-The Pakistani side had previously evaluated the other competing digital standards including the European DVB-T and Japanese ISDB-T before rejecting them infavour of the Chinese technology which extremely impressed the Pakistani government.
-ZTE. a Chinese telecommunications giant. was selected by the Chinese government to roll out digital television services in Pakistan. this will also include staff training and content creation including partnerships with Chinese multinational companies in multiple areas including television sets and set top boxes as a form of "International Cooperation".
+On 20 April 2015, Prime Minister of Pakistan Nawaz Sharif and General Secretary of the Chinese Communist Party Xi Jinping implemented a number of agreements between the two very friendly countries which included Pakistani adoption of the Digital Terrestrial Multimedia Broadcast Chinese standard.
+The Pakistani side had previously evaluated the other competing digital standards including the European DVB-T and Japanese ISDB-T before rejecting them in favour of the Chinese technology which extremely impressed the Pakistani government.
+ZTE, a Chinese telecommunications giant, was selected by the Chinese government to roll out digital television services in Pakistan.
+This will also include staff training and content creation including partnerships with Chinese multinational companies in multiple areas including television sets and set top boxes as a form of "International Cooperation".

 The Chinese presence in Pakistan's digital landscape has been increasing in recent years and the DTMB adoption by Pakistan and the increasing Chinese information and telecommunications technology in Pakistan is part of the wider Belt and Road Initiative with the goal to great a "Digital Silk Road" in Pakistan to Africa and Europe.

 Philippines

 Digital television transition in the Philippines started its planning stage in 2006 after the National Telecommunications Commission released a memorandum on what DTV broadcast standard was to be adopted for the country.
 The commission decided to have UHF TV channels 14–51 at frequency spectrum 470-698 MHz given over to digital broadcast.
 The commission opted not to choose the ATSC standard, although the Philippines uses the NTSC-M standard.
 Instead the country started test trials of two different standards, those being the DVB of Europe and ISDB of Japan.
 Many broadcasters agreed to adopt the Japanese ISDB but some opted for the European DVB.
-On June 11, 2010, the National Telecommunications Commission of the Philippines announced that the country would adopt the ISDB standard.
+On 11 June 2010, the National Telecommunications Commission of the Philippines announced that the country would adopt the ISDB standard.
 The first fully operational digital TV channel in the country is GEM-TV49 of the religious group Iglesia ni Cristo.

 While the Japanese ISDB-T standard was adopted for terrestrial digital TV transmission, digital cable and satellite TV providers in the Philippines such as SkyCable and Cignal use the European DVB system for service distribution to carry some channels based in Europe, Taiwan, Malaysia, and Singapore (which are using DVB) through country-specific feed of them.

 An internet user had created an online petition urging NTC to adopt ATSC or ATSC 3.0 together with or replace the currently existing ISDB-T.